theassassin0128/hopeless-bot/README.md

 3. Create detailed and thorough documentation for any new features or changes.
 4. Write and run tests for your code.
 5. Submit a pull request with your changes.
    Your contribution will be reviewed, and any necessary feedback or changes will be discussed with you.
-We appreciate your help in making Lavamusic better!
+We appreciate your help in making Hopeless Bot better!

 ## 🔐 License